6 Best October Read-Alouds for 1st and 2nd Grade

 Bone Soup by Cambria Evans

 Bone Soup takes a Halloween spin on the classic tale “Stone Soup”.
 Finnigin is a skeleton known across the land for his voracious appetite.
 When the town creatures hear of his impending arrival, they hide their food and lock their doors.
 That is until Finigin concocts a scheme that tricks all of them into giving him food to make magical bone soup.
 This story is perfect for retelling key ideas and details by sequencing.
 We created stick puppets and a Finnigin paper bag puppet for students to feed him the ingredients in bone soup.
 Our students also wrote Bone Soup recipes and created their own crazy soup concoctions.
-Check out these lesson plans for Bone Soup.

 Pumpkin Eye by Denise Fleming

 Pumpkin Eye is the perfect book to help tackle poetry Core standards.
 This spooky, mysterious rhyming text captures the essence of Halloween night.
 Students are enchanted with its beautiful illustrations and detailed descriptions.
 We found adjectives and nouns in the text.
 Then, students brainstormed their own Halloween nouns and adjectives to describe them.
 They used their words to write and illustrate a Halloween night poem book.